nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

 ---------------------

 In some cases, the built-in masks may not meet your needs, and you want to create a custom mask.
 There are two ways to do this:

-1. To use Parameters to introduce a cut-off to the connection probability.
+1. To use parameters to introduce a cut-off to the connection probability.
 2. To implement a custom mask in C++ as a module.

-Using Parameters is the most accessible option; the entire implementation is done on the PyNEST level.
+Using parameters is the most accessible option; the entire implementation is done on the PyNEST level.
 However, the price for this flexibility is reduced connection efficiency compared to masks implemented in C++.
-Combining Parameters to give the wanted behaviour may also be difficult if the mask specifications are complex.
+Combining parameters to give the wanted behaviour may also be difficult if the mask specifications are complex.

 Implementing a custom mask in C++ gives much higher connection performance and greater freedom